nijammo/ayypex/README.md

 * Recoil control
 * Aim Assist with prediction (sway compensation is broken though)

-Currently, all the settings are hardcoded.
-A settings file is a planned feature though.
+The cheat will try to read settings from ~/ayypex_settings.json, but if a setting is not found, a default is used instead.
+A sample settings file is included.

 ## Installing